i4004/JiraTimers/README.md

 ## Additional

-### How to launch JiraTimers when home driver is different from you system drive
+### How to launch JiraTimers when home drive is different from you system drive

 https://gist.github.com/i4004/3d0da5d6123ccf93f17ac9b911a77f37